nwutils/faux-tray-menu/README.md

 });
 ```

 Using the x,y coords, you could spawn a custom frameless window that simulates a menu at that location.
-Frameless windows with `show_in_taskbar: false` will not cause this issue.
+Frameless windows would have `show_in_taskbar: false`.
 This approach would also allow for much greater control over the rendering and interactivity of the menu.